 Don’t be afraid to start on Facebook as a writer.
 Don’t keep those stories, articles and poems in your shelves waiting for magazines that will accept them or publishers to submit to.

 Your voice can rise dramatically from Facebook.
 Your voice can boom there.
 I have seen many writers who made it big starting from Facebook.
 I have seen many who started off here learning how to bring words together and today, they have gone far and wide.

 Some of them are those you look up to now as role models.
 You have probably begged some of these writers to give you feedback on your work!
 They successfully leveraged on their Facebook likes and comments.
 Although, they paid many other prices to be where they are now, but truth be told, they started out right there, on Facebook.

-They began their literary journey from Facebook.
-Hence, they didn’t stop only on Facebook as Facebook writers but they broadened their horizons and looked beyond Facebook as they journeyed on.
+They began their literary journey on Facebook.
+Hence, they didn’t stop only on Facebook as Facebook writers, but they broadened their horizons and looked beyond Facebook as they journeyed on.
 To everything, there is a starting point and if you start on facebook, it does not mean you remain on Facebook forever.
 Practically, you can try other strategies: